Strengthening Communities

 I have autism, anxiety and diabetes and my mother has early on-set Alzheimer’s.
 Since attending Sport for Confidence I feel more confident in carrying out daily tasks and use breathing techniques regularly to help manage my anxiety.

-Gemma, a self-referral to Sport for Confidence in May 2021
+Gemma, a self-referral to Sport for Confidence

 Key Learnings